intel/llvm/sycl/doc/developer/DockerBKMs.md

    * `devigc`: Intel Graphics Compiler driver from github actions artifacts, other drivers are downloaded from release/tag and saved in dependencies.json.
    * `unstable`: Intel drivers are downloaded from release/latest.
-   The drivers are installed as it is, not tested or validated, except for `latest`.
+   The drivers are installed as it is, not tested or validated.
 - `ghcr.io/intel/llvm/ubuntu2204_build`: has development kits installed for NVidia/AMD and can be used for building DPC++ compiler from source with all backends enabled or for end-to-end testing with HIP/CUDA on machines with